basicswap/basicswap/doc/nostr.md

 All messages remain end-to-end encrypted with the SMSG payload format regardless of the transport.
-Relays cannot read message contents, but as with any nostr client they can see event metadata (sender pubkey, recipient tag, timing and size).
+Relays cannot read message contents, but as with any nostr client they can see event metadata (sender pubkey, timing and size).
 Events are signed with a persistent key, generate a new `private_key` to unlink from earlier activity.

 ## How it works

 - Messages are published as Nostr events of kind `4859` to all configured relays, signed with a dedicated BIP-340 key (not linked to any wallet key).
-- Broadcast messages (offers) are tagged `["t", "bsx"]`.
-All BSX nodes subscribe to this tag.
-- Handshake and swap messages use the same `["t", "bsx"]` broadcast tag as offers.
-Payloads remain encrypted to the recipient's smsg address.
+- Every BSX event is tagged `["t", "bsx"]` (offers, handshake, and swap messages).
+Payloads stay encrypted to the recipient's smsg address.
 - Events carry a NIP-40 `expiration` tag matching the SMSG TTL, so relays can prune them automatically.
 - Optionally, outgoing events can commit NIP-13 proof of work